mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

   - Example: `<linear-rel/-500/750>` will move backwards by 0.5 mm, and will move there at a maximum speed of 0.75 mm per second.

-- `<linear-velocity/{velocity}>`
-  - Move at the given velocity until given a new linear command, meaning does not stop at a particular location, just moves at a constant speed.
-It is velocity instead of speed because you can give a negative value to make it move backwards.
-It is in units of micrometers per second.
-  - Example: `<linear-velocity/-2150>` will move backwards at 2.15 mm/s until a
-    new command is given.

 - `<rotary-abs/{position}/{speed}>`
   - rotate the rotary motor to the given `{position}` in milli-degrees.
 This value can be larger than 360,000 which will mean past one full rotation.